Quadratic equation solving algorithm

 \[ax^2 + bx + c = 0\]

-where a, b and c are known real numbers, called equation coefficients.
-In order to calculate the roots of this equation, or to find solutions, we will use generally known formulas:
+where a, b, and c are known real numbers, called the coefficients of the equation.
+In order to calculate the roots of this equation, i.e., to find the solutions, we will use generally known formulas:

 \[x_{1}=\frac{-b+\sqrt[]{\Delta }}{2a}, \ \